John Halliwill, Department of Human Physiology

 Faculty bio | Exercise and Environmental Physiology Labs | 541-346-7591

 John Halliwill is an academic expert on exercise and environmental physiology with an emphasis on responses of the cardiovascular system.
-He studies post-exercise hypotension, in which a person's blood pressure drops after workouts.
-Halliwill has sought to identify hormonal, neural or metabolic factors responsible for heart, vascular and muscle-related changes during exposure to environmental and physical stresses.
-He also is seeking to understand the mechanisms that underlie beneficial effects of exercise.
-He has studied conditions faced by astronauts, helped Olympic athletes prepare to compete in environmental extremes and tested equipment for the US Marines.
+He studies post-exercise hypotension, a condition in which a person's blood pressure drops after exercise.
+Halliwill has sought to identify hormonal, neural, or metabolic factors responsible for changes in the heart, vasculature, and muscles during exposure to environmental and physical stresses.
+He is also seeking to understand the mechanisms that underlie the beneficial effects of exercise.
+His work has been foundational in uncovering the role of histamine in adaptation to exercise.
+He has studied the conditions faced by astronauts, helped Olympic athletes prepare for competition in extreme environments, and tested equipment for the US Marines.

 Recent Media: